PandemiaProject/pandemia/README.md

 ![Pylint](https://github.com/?/workflows/Pylint/badge.svg)
 [![CodeFactor](https://www.codefactor.io/repository/github/?/badge?s=006dc8f386c6ea6d2a7a90377ff30fcf15328919)](https://www.codefactor.io/repository/github/?) -->

-Pandemia is an individual-based stochastic pandemic simulator, currently a work in progress.
-It is able to simulate the spread of an infectious disease over multiple regions, for example the entire world.
-The model is fast and scalable, able to simulate extremely large numbers of individuals, and supports a wide range of features.
+Pandemia is an individual-based stochastic pandemic simulator.
+It is currently a work in progress.

+Pandemia is able to simulate the spread of an infectious disease across multiple regions.
+These regions might, for example, represent all the countries of the world, or the administrative divisions of a single country.
+The model is fast and scalable, able to simulate extremely large numbers of individuals while supporting a wide range of features.

+The code is mixed Python and C.

 ![pandemia Logo](pandemia_logo.jpg)

 ## Overview
+The Pandemia simulator acts upon a World.
+A World consists of regions and a travel matrix.
+The travel matrix represents the number of individuals travelling from each region to each other region each day.
+Each region consists of individuals (referred to as agents), locations and activities.
+The World is built using a WorldFactory.

+The World is then converted into a VectorWorld.
+This is done by converting each Region into a VectorRegion.
+A VectorRegion is a vectorized version of a Region, in which data is formatted as arrays of integers and floats, as opposed to Python lists and dictionaries.
+This facilitates interface with libraries of functions written in C.

+Building the World and Clock is the first step in building a Simulator.
+Once these objects are built, Pandemia builds the simulation components.
+Each Component represents a submodel.
+These include models of health, movement, hospitalization, travel, vaccination, diagnostics, seasonality and input.

 Scenarios are configured using YAML.

-The code is mixed Python and C.

 ### Input Data
 Input data are defined in the [Scenarios](Scenarios/) directory.